MrAhile/K8s-CKA/3-Scheduling/taint.md

 5. Where are the Pods scheduled ?

-Due to the toleration of the taint, Pods can now be scheduled on master as well
+Due to the toleration of the taints, the Pods can now be scheduled on the master node as well

 ```
 NAME                     READY   STATUS    RESTARTS   AGE   IP          NODE      NOMINATED NODE   READINESS GATES